-- 6.7 The Developer has a significant track record of delivering similar large scale residential projects, and has a team of in house experts covering development, finance, project management and construction working on this project, as well as external consultants covering design, planning, community engagement and site assembly. - 6.8 In relation to CPO1, the Secretary of State accepted at DL:21 the Inspector's finding at IR:611 that "there is a developer in place with an experienced background in this form of development". - 6.9 Accordingly, the Developer is well placed to undertake and deliver a scheme of this nature and scale, and is already doing so in this case.
+- 6.7 The Developer has a significant track record of delivering similar large scale residential projects, and has a team of in house experts covering development, finance, project management and construction working on this project, as well as external consultants covering design, planning, community engagement and site assembly. - 6.8 In relation to CPO1, the Secretary of State accepted at DL:21("CDA.20) the Inspector's finding at IR:611("CDA.19") that "there is a developer in place with an experienced background in this form of development".
+Since the Secretary of State's decision the Developer has continued to implement the scheme. - 6.9 Accordingly, the Developer is well placed to undertake and deliver a scheme of this nature and scale, and is already doing so in this case.